Maha Sarakham province: History

+From the 8th to 10th centuries, several Buddhist relics originated from the ancient town of Champasi which is now in Amphoe Na Dun.
+Such relics, such as the relic of The Buddha has led speculation of an kingdom being located in the province.
+During this time and after, the province continued as a Buddhist center in Isan.

 Maha Sarakham was originally a satellite town of Roi Et, founded in 1865.
-The governor of Roi Et sent 9,000 people to populate the new town, and one of his cousins as its governor.
+The governor of Roi Et province sent 9,000 people to populate the new town, and one of his cousins as its governor.
 In 1868 the central government in Bangkok declared Maha Sarakham a province of its own under the supervision of Bangkok.
 One of the reasons was that this step weakened the power of Roi Et.

+On April 3, 2023, provincial police arrested a 38-year-old man who they seized 322,000 methamphetamine tablets from him.
+He had been selling these in Ubon Ratchathani province and several other nearby provinces.

 Symbols

 The provincial seal shows a tree in front of rice fields, symbolizing the richness of resources in the province.

 The provincial flag shows the seal in the middle, in a brown horizontal strip.
 Above and below is a yellow strip.
 The brown color symbolizes the strength and the perseverance of the people in the province, who live in the rather dry climate; the yellow color symbolizes the robes of Buddhist monks as evidence of the faith of the people.

 The provincial tree is the woman's tongue tree (Albizia lebbeck).
 The tree symbol was assigned to the province in 1994 by Queen Sirikit.
 The provincial flower is the West Indian jasmine (Ixora).
+The provincial aquatic life is the endemic freshwater crab Thaipotamon chulabhorn.